-Lynda Barry is an artist, novelist, and playwright whose work appears, as she says, “all over tarnation.”
-Her syndicated alternative comic strip “Ernie Pooks Comeek” is nationally known.
+Lynda Barry is a painter, cartoonist, writer, illustrator, playwright, editor, commentator, and teacher whose work appears, as she says, “all over tarnation.”

 “Lynda Barry is a writer, a very often brilliant one…[she] has no peer.”